 However, all contracts must be for a lawful purpose.
 If the contract would break the law, it is a void contract.2

-Separation agreements can be void if they would force you to relinquish certain rights that you cannot legally give up.
+Separation agreements in California can be void if they would force you to relinquish certain rights that you cannot legally give up.
 By trying to get you to give these rights up, the agreement would violate the law.
 However, if an unlawful provision in the separation agreement would be void and unenforceable, the rest of the agreement may still stand without it.

 Because some employers may not be concerned by a potential lawsuit, not all terminations involve a separation agreement.
 Even when employers are unconcerned about a lawsuit, though, they may still offer severance in order to protect their reputation.
 This is most common if the employee was laid off or if the employee’s termination was due to downsizing.

-Not all separation agreements are the same.
+Not all separation agreements in California are the same.
 Employers often change the terms in the agreement based on their needs and concerns.
 However, some common rights that workers have to give up in order to receive the severance package are claims concerning:

 - wrongful termination,